Jump to Recipe

-Whole30 Fried Plantains topped with spicy Pressure Cooker / Instant Pot Barbacoa Beef, smashed avocado, and pickled onions.
-The best Paleo and gluten free appetizer or dinner.
+Pan fried sweet Plantains topped with spicy Pressure Cooker / Instant Pot Barbacoa Beef, smashed avocado, and pickled onions… all Whole30, Paleo, and Gluten Free.
+Make it as an appetizer or serve for dinner.
 Crock Pot / Slow Cooker Adaptation included!

 I’m officially naming these Whole30 Barbacoa Beef and Plantain Sliders “Party Bites,” because (and I haven’t said this since like 9th grade), it’s like a party in your mouth!
 The sweet, crispy, creamy fried plantain slices are topped with ultra tender spicy Barbacoa beef, a little smashed avocado, and super bright sugar-free pickled onions.